jamessouth/paint-demo/art.md

       '!demo3d.min.js',
     ] }),
 ```
-To develop the worklet I then copy it to the `dist` folder and name it `demo.min.js`.
+To develop the worklet I then copy it to the `dist` folder and name it `demo.min.js` since that is the name I'm using elsewhere.
 Now when I start `webpack-dev-server`, `/dist` is wiped except for the worklet and the development workflow is normal except for having to manually refresh the browser to reflect a change to the worklet.
-When you are done, copy the worklet back to source (renaming appropriately) and build for production.
+When you are done, copy the worklet back to source (renaming to `demo.js`) and build for production.
 The prebuild script will minify the worklet and webpack will take care of the rest!

 ##Generating border images